markusos/markusos.github.io/_posts/2025-04-05-escape-the-city-buzz.markdown

 title:  "Escape the City Buzz: A Cozy Catskills Getaway"
 date:   2025-04-05 19:00:00
 categories: travel
+tags:
+    - Life
+    - Travel
 ---

 Feeling the relentless pace of city life?
 That craving for fresh air, quiet woods, and a sky full of stars – perhaps without sacrificing a comfy bed and modern conveniences – is something we know well.
-We recently chased that feeling with a weekend escape to Postcard Cabins Eastern Catskills, and it turned out to be the perfect antidote to the urban grind.
+We recently chased that feeling with a weekend escape to [Postcard Cabins Eastern Catskills](https://postcardcabins.com/eastern-catskills/), and it turned out to be the perfect antidote to the urban grind.

 ### Day One: Trading Concrete Jungles for Woodland Whispers

 Leaving the familiar chaos of New York City behind, we pointed our car north towards the Catskills.
-The roughly 2.5-hour drive to 282 Cairo Junction Rd, Catskill, NY, felt like shedding layers of city stress with every mile.
+The roughly 2.5-hour drive to Catskill felt like shedding layers of city stress with every mile.
 Its proximity makes it an incredibly accessible retreat for a quick nature fix.
 Before fully settling into our woodland haven, a quick 7-minute zip to the nearby Hannaford had our groceries sorted for the weekend.

 [![Postcard Cabins]({{site.url}}/assets/cabin.jpeg){: .center-image }]({{site.url}}/assets/cabin.jpeg)